 To improve your email open rate, there are several steps you can take:

 1. Clean your email list:

 If you have inactive or invalid email addresses on your list, they can hurt your overall email deliverability and lower your open rate.
 Make sure to regularly clean your list and remove any inactive or invalid addresses.

 2. Personalise your emails

-Personalized emails can have a big impact on your open rate.
-Use the recipient’s name in the subject line or greeting, and consider segmenting your list to send more targeted messages based on their interests or behavior.
+Personalised emails can have a big impact on your open rate.
+Use the recipient’s name in the subject line or greeting, and consider segmenting your list to send more targeted messages based on their interests or behaviour.

 3. Write compelling subject lines:

 Your subject line is the first thing your recipients will see, so it’s important to make it compelling and relevant to them.
 Avoid using generic subject lines like “Newsletter” or “Update” and instead use a clear and concise statement that will entice them to open the email.

 4. Optimise for mobile: